ahmed-algogary/ahmed-algogary/README.md

 - 🏢 I am a programmer student at almdrasa website*
   <br>
--   As a python student ,I'm learning new technologies to improve my skills.**
+-   As a python student ,I'm learning new technologies to improve my skills.
   <br>
 - 🌱 I have nine programming certificates from Almdrasa's website**
   <br>
 - 💬 My skills is in Python , Html and css.
   <br>
-- 👨‍💻 I have ten monthes experience in programming , most of them was learning python features
+- 👨‍💻 I have more than one year experience in programming , mostly in learning python features

 <br><br>